Our Conference is happening NOW! Join us! Click HERE for Conference Webpage

 Candidate complaints against Certification Advisors shall be handled in accordance with Matthew 18:15-17.
 The ICC shall encourage the Candidate to speak directly with the Certification Advisor about the complaint.
 If a pattern of complaints emerges, the ICC shall appoint a Certified Christian Conciliator™ to discuss the complaints with the Certification Advisor.

-Date Pastoral Assessment received
+Date Pastoral Assessment received (office use only)

-Date Advisor Assessment Received
+Date Advisor Assessment Received (office use only)

-Date of FINAL APPROVAL & GRADUATION!!
+Date of FINAL APPROVAL (office use only)